-It is India’s remote, high-altitude research station in the Himalayas called HIMANSH at Spiti, HP.
+It is India’s remote, high-altitude research station in the Himalayas called HIMANSHU at Spiti, HP.

-As part of the Indian government’s initiatives to better study and quantify the Himalayan glacier responses towards the climate change, National Centre for Antarctic and Ocean Research (NCAOR), Goa, under the Ministry of Earth Sciences has established a high altitude research station in Himalaya called HIMANSH (literally meaning, a slice of ice), situated above 13,500 ft (> 4000 m) at Sutri Dhaka, Chandra basin, Lahaul-Spiti District of Himachal Pradesh.
+As part of the Indian government’s initiatives to better study and quantify the Himalayan glacier responses to climate change, the National Centre for Antarctic and Ocean Research (NCAOR), Goa, under the Ministry of Earth Sciences has established a high-altitude research station in Himalaya called HIMANSHU (literally meaning, a slice of ice), situated above 13,500 ft (> 4000 m) at Sutri Dhaka, Chandra basin, Lahaul-Spiti District of Himachal Pradesh.

-Objectives: To facilitate Himalayan Cryosphere Studies in Chandra basin to study the dynamics and the rate of change of Himalayan glaciers to understand its impact on hydrology and climate. \
+Objectives: To facilitate Himalayan Cryosphere Studies in the Chandra basin to study the dynamics and the rate of change of Himalayan glaciers to understand their impact on hydrology and climate. \

-Since Upper Himalaya has been dominated by very harsh climate and terrain conditions, the station will enable scientists and field staff to stay in relatively weather resistant environment and carry out field experiments and monitoring on a continuous basis.
+Since Upper Himalayas has been dominated by the very harsh climate and terrain conditions, the station will enable scientists and field staff to stay in a relatively weather-resistant environment and carry out field experiments and monitoring on a continuous basis.

-HIMANSH has been established under the NCAOR program “Cryosphere and Climate” for proper monitoring of glaciers to understand dynamics, mass budget, energy and hydrological balance of Chandra basin.
+HIMANSHU has been established under the NCAOR program “Cryosphere and Climate” for proper monitoring of glaciers to understand the dynamics, mass budget, energy and hydrological balance of Chandra basin.

-Observations: A total of six glaciers (280 km2 glacier area) of Chandra basin name Sutri Dhaka, Batal, Bara Shigri, Samudra Tapu, Gepang Gath and Kunjum have been monitoring for mass, energy and hydrological balance including surface flow, ice flux, terminal fluctuation using this station “HIMANSH”.
+Observations: A total of six glaciers (280 km2 glacier area) of Chandra basin name Sutri Dhaka, Batal, Bara Shigri, Samudra Tapu, Gepang Gath and Kunjum have been monitored for mass, energy and hydrological balance including surface flow, ice flux, terminal fluctuation using this station “HIMANSHU”.